Live Nomadic – PRIVATE TOUR ONLY

 Day 3 - Nomad Family

 Today is yours to truly live the life of a nomad as you assist your family with the chores of daily life.
-You may find yourself collecting fire wood, water from the river, rounding up cattle, milking their cows and caring for their sheep or baby animals.
+You may find yourself collecting firewood, water from the river, rounding up cattle, milking their cows and caring for their sheep or baby animals.
 You may also have time to go for a hike or horse ride through the national park with members of your host family.
 (B,L,D)

 Day 4 - Departure

 Bid farewell to your nomadic family this morning and make your way back to the city.
 On arrival into Ulaanbaatar, enjoy a tour of Gandan Monastery where you will see the huge gold plated Megjid-Janraiseg Buddha, a symbol of Mongolian national pride and cultural revival.
-There is also time to exlore the Ulaanbaatar city museum, Central Square, and National Museum of Mongolia where you will see artefacts from Mongolia and Central Asia dating from the Stone Age to the present time.
-From here, it is time to transfer to the airport or train station for your onward journey.
-(B,L)
+There is also time to explore the Ulaanbaatar city museum, Central Square, and National Museum of Mongolia where you will see artefacts from Mongolia and Central Asia dating from the Stone Age to the present time.

 Don’t have time now?